Is it time to move on?

 1. It's old

 Old websites just don’t work as well as new websites.
 They’re slower, less compatible with browsers, and are often just plain ugly.
 According to Moore’s law, computing power roughly doubles every 18 months.
 This means that websites made ten, five, or even three years ago were made without features which could add a lot of value and potential to them.

 Seen a cool module on a competitor’s website that you would like for yourself?
 Is there a better design that you’ve had your eyes on?
 Is your website’s build just plain not in style anymore?
 There’s plenty that can be done to bring your old site into line with current standards.
 Start writing things down when you see them to start making a plan for your new site

 Page speed is one of Google’s highest-ranking SEO factors.
 Google knows that people want a good experience when surfing the internet, and it knows that the average person has an attention span of about 3 seconds, after which they’ll click away from a site if it hasn’t loaded.
 To give your average browser what they want, Google penalises listings which don’t respond fast enough by sending them to a lower position on the search results page.

-However, speed isn’t necessarily a hard sign since there’s plenty that a seasoned professional can do to speed up your website.
-However, there eventually comes a point when a slow site just can’t go any faster.
+Speed isn’t necessarily a hard sign (since there’s plenty that a seasoned professional can do to speed up your website), but there eventually comes a point when a slow site just can’t go any faster.
 At that point, it’s a good idea to start thinking about building a new site with better, faster features to keep things running quickly and smoothly.